Custom Software Development for Mid-Market Companies: A Practical 90-Day Roadmap

 Deliverable: Pilot results and production-readiness checklist.

-Days 76–90: Production Launch and Expansion Plan
+Days 76 to 90: Production Launch and Expansion Plan

 - Launch to broader internal team